bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, hidesubmenus"
   alt="Test, hidesubmenus." />

-So let&apos;s just test that really quickly, make sure that that works the way we think it should work.
-Back over here and refresh the page and you can see that it&apos;s still working just the way I intended it to work.
+<p>So let&apos;s just test that really quickly, make sure that that works the
+way we think it should work.
+Back over here and refresh the page and you can see that it&apos;s still working just the way I intended it to work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 99. example, challenge 7 answer (62) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">